Pawel-Kaminski404/codecool-shop/README.md

 # Codecool shop (sprint 1)

+## Setup

+- first execute query from file initDatabase.txt in SSMS
+- change server name both in "DefaultConnectionString" and "CodecoolCodecoolShopContextConnection" in appsettings.json
+- now open Package Manager Console and type "Update-Database" to initialise Identity database
+- feel free to run the app!

 ## Story

 Everyone loves to buy and sell stuff, but we need a shop for that!
 In this